Sage-Bionetworks/agora-data-tools/tests/test_assets/rna_de_aggregate/README_synthetic_datasets.md

 10. **Multiple biodomains**: Genes can have multiple biodomain assignments in a list
 11. **Missing metadata**: Gene not in metadata → gene_symbol="" and biodomains=[]
 12. **Null model_group**: Empty model_group converted to null in output
+13. **Model group consistency**: Each model must have consistent model_group values across all genotypes (raises ValueError if inconsistent)

 ## File Structure
 ```